dart-lang/site-www/src/_samples/index.md

 class Manned {
   int astronauts;
   void describeCrew() {
-    print("Number of astronauts: $astronauts");
+    print('Number of astronauts: $astronauts');
   }
 }
 {% endprettify %}

-Just extend a class with this mixin to give it its capabilities.
+Just extend a class with a mixin to add the mixin's capabilities to the class.

 {% prettify dart %}
 class Orbiter extends Spacecraft with Manned {